yaxu/feedforward/README.md

 Do all this *before* starting feedforward.

+The VU meters will also work if you use the latest develop version of superdirt.

 ## Usage

 At the moment it sends a lot of info to stderr, which you'll need to